Comandeer/rollup-lib-bundler/README.md

 * `exports.import` for saving ESM bundle,
 * `exports.require` to get path for saving CJS bundle (optional).

 Then the bundling happens.
 The default entry point for Rollup is `src/index.js`.
-Please note that **`dist/` directory is purged before bundling**!
+Please note that **dist directory is purged before bundling**!
 So if anything should be there alongside the bundle, it should be added there _after_ the bundling.

 ### Assumed file structure